 The SROM holds code that is used to boot the part, calibrate circuitry, and perform Flash operations.
-(Table 23 lists the SROM functions.)
+(Table 21 lists the SROM functions.)
 The functions of the SROM may be accessed in normal user code or operating from Flash.
 The SROM exists in a separate memory space from user code.
 The SROM functions are accessed by executing the Supervisory System Call instruction (SSC), which has an opcode of 00h.
-Prior to executing the SSC, the M8C's accumulator needs to be loaded with the desired SROM function code from Table 23.
-Undefined functions will cause a HALT if called from user code.
+Prior to executing the SSC, the M8C's accumulator needs to be loaded with the desired SROM function code from Table 21.
+Undefined functions causes a HALT if called from user code.
 The SROM functions are executing code with calls; therefore, the functions require stack space.
 With the exception of Reset, all of the SROM functions have a parameter block in SRAM that must be configured before executing the SSC.
-Table 24 lists all possible parameter block variables.
+Table 22 on page 21 lists all possible parameter block variables.
 The meaning of each parameter, with regards to a specific SROM function, is described later in this section.

-Table 23.
+Table 21.
 SROM Function Codes